Loans and Financing Options

 Federal Direct Parent PLUS Loan

 Parents of dependent undergraduate students can borrow a federal Direct Parent PLUS Loan to help pay for educational expenses as long as their student is enrolled at least half-time in a degree program.
 The yearly borrowing limit for a Parent PLUS Loan is equal to your student’s cost of attendance (tuition, fees, room and board, books and supplies, personal and travel) minus other financial aid your student receives.
 You may want to review your student’s award notice or Statement of Account prior to applying for a Parent PLUS loan to determine the loan amount you will need to borrow.
 Please note that you must first submit a FAFSA to be eligible for a PLUS loan, even if your student receives no federal aid.
-For 2102-13 the interest rate is fixed at 7.9%; interest begins to accrue after the first disbursement of the loan.
-A 4% origination fee is deducted from the proceeds.
+For 2013-2014 the interest rate is fixed at 6.41%; interest begins to accrue after the first disbursement of the loan.
+For PLUS loans first disbursed on or after December 1, 2013, a 4.288% origination fee is deducted from the proceeds.
 PLUS loan repayment begins approximately 30-60 days after the second disbursement.
 Learn more, including instructions on how to complete your application.

 Tuition Payment Plan

 More and more families are making college costs affordable by arranging for monthly payments.
 The Dickinson College Payment Plan is administered through Tuition Management Systems (TMS) to help you budget payment of your educational expenses and limit your debt.